joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 > This was generated using [Page Layers](https://www.pagelayers.com/).
 I did clean it up a bit but some of the layer structure may be unnecessarily complicated because it follows the html structure.
 Because it's essentially a fancy layered screenshot, it doesn't include anything but the visible elements.
 So no modal windows.

-## General info about ScriptUI Dialog Builder (SDB)

-SDB helps you design and build ScriptUI dialogs without writing code.
-It auto-generates ready to be used Javascript on export.
-It doesn't handle events.
-You'll need to write events yourself.

-Because the builder simply _simulates_ ScriptUI layout and behavior, there are various differences here and there.
-One major factor is that there are small differences between Adobe applications so be aware that the dialog preview may look completely different depending on the application you're using.
-As an example, a really easy to spot difference is that `tabs` look completely different in Photoshop they do in other applications.
-Illustrator CC will be closest since SDB was built using it as the template.

-There's a one kinda big feature that I had to leave out (for now) because I just couldn't replicate the behavior.
-I got pretty close, but I wasn't satisfied with it.
-ScriptUI items can actually have "fill" on both `x` and `y` axis, but in the builder, it's limited to one axis.

-Dialog data is saved locally by your browser (local storage).
-So if you refresh the page or come back later with the same browser, your dialog should still be there, as long as nothing goes wrong in the reconstruction of the dialog.
-There's always the off chance that an error of some kind wipes it clean.
-If you’re browsing in incognito mode, your browser will forget this data as soon as you close the tab or window.
-Each code export also includes importable JSON at the top of the code, which means you can continue working on a dialog on another computer as long as you store the importable JSON somewhere.
-I've been just leaving it in my scripts.
-Though if you're using images you might not want to do that since it could make the script size incredibly large (for a script anyway).
-[Here's an example](https://github.com/joonaspaakko/Photoshop-Rename-Layers-Script/blob/59e725e3830e3567b7c1f5ef3d45af3b2a9ee03e/Rename%20Layers.jsx#L272) of one of my scripts where I left the import JSON in place.

 ## Usage

 A good rule of thumb is to use width and height sparingly.
 Sometimes `Align children: Fill` or `Alignment: Fill` can be used to get the desired result without setting a static width.
 You can easily make the dialog hard to work with if you have to keep adjusting the width and/or height values every time you add new items or make other changes that would affect the size.

+There's also the fact that while SDB gets fairly close in imitating SUI, it's not perfect and therefore things may end up shifting around, but the width or height you've set wont.
+There's a good example of this in the sample dialog.
+The two bottom panels are given the same height, but the bottom left panel ends up being tad bigger in Indesign CC, because the children end up taking more room than they do in SDB.

 For example, the sample dialog only uses width and height for various EditText fields to basically leave room for characters and the 4 panels so that they have equal height.

 ## Browser support

 **Chrome.** _The development has shifted focus to Chrome so you probably shouldn't push your luck with Firefox either._ No mobile support.
 Try [the desktop app](https://github.com/joonaspaakko/ScriptUI-Dialog-Builder-Joonas/#desktop-applications) if you don't like to use Chrome.
+If [this issue](https://github.com/joonaspaakko/ScriptUI-Dialog-Builder-Joonas/issues/26) gets implemented, it could be a way to alleviate the problem, by making sure items that are supposed to be the same size actually end up that way.

 ## Source folder